-- Print or provide for easy digital access viewing of all of the images in Chapter 6 (photos of Henry Ponder, Mary McLeod Bethune, Yvonne Hutchison, and Elizabeth Eckford). - Print a copy of the Photo Observation and Analysis Worksheet for each student. - Instruct the student to pick one photo from the chapter and spend ten minutes filling out the worksheet. - Spend 5 minutes doing a full group debrief.
-Pick a few photos and ask for some observations, analysis, and questions from the students that analyzed those photos.
-After one student shares, invite another student who chose the same photo to share a different observation/analysis.
+- Print or provide for easy digital access viewing of all of the images on pages 180-181. - Print a copy of the Photo Observation and Analysis Worksheet for each student. - Instruct the student to spend 5-10 minutes filling out the worksheet. - Spend 5 minutes doing a full group debrief on the meaning that the students draw from the photos.